 The Uniformed Law Enforcement Crew assists walkers along the entire route, directing traffic at major intersections.
 To be a member of the Uniformed Law Enforcement Crew you must be a Georgia certified Law Enforcement Officer, in uniform, have the permission of your employer and be within your legal jurisdiction.

-Friday Night Before the Atlanta 2-Day Walk for Breast Cancer
+Friday Night Before the Georgia 2-Day Walk for Breast Cancer